BSG-Africa/blog/_posts/2016-04-08-a-demo-project-for-our-new-graduate-developers.md

 The main objectives of this exercise was to give the developers experience in agile software development, working in team, and using the common technologies typically used by our Java consultants.
-Above all we focussed on the extreme programming practices like pair programming and test driven development (TDD).
+Above all we focused on the extreme programming practices like pair programming and test driven development (TDD).
 They also had plenty of opportunity to practice working in a Scrum team because we had four sprints of one week each.
 We started each week with planning and ended it